-CBI vs CBI: SC verdict on Alok Verma's plea challenging his leave on Tuesday
+CBI vs CBI: SC verdict on Alok Verma's plea challenging his leave today

 New Delhi, Jan 7: The Supreme Court on Tuesday will pronounce the verdict on the plea filed by Central Bureau of Investigation (CBI) Director Alok Verma challenging the government's move to divest him of his powers and send him on forced leave.